These dairy free blueberry muffins are soft, fluffy, and perfectly sweet. No eggs needed! Enjoy them for breakfast or an afternoon snack.

-- Make sure you're measuring your flour the correct way.
+- Properly measure the flour using the scoop and level method.
 Spoon flour into your measuring cup, then level it off with the back of a knife.

 - Be careful not to overmix the batter.
 Stir until just combined for super fluffy and tender muffins.